Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * EC2 instances get access to the partition information as metadata
 * Use cases: HDFS, HBase, Cassandra, Kafka

+#### Rules and Limitations

+* An instance can be launched in one placement group at a time; it cannot span multiple placement groups
+* You can't merge placement groups
+* A cluster placement group can't span multiple Availability Zones
+* A partition placement group supports a maximum of ==7== partitions per Availability Zone
+* A rack spread placement group supports a maximum of ==7== running instances per Availability Zone

 ### Network Interfaces (ENI, ENA, EFA)

 #### ENI - Elastic Network Interface

-* Logical component in a VPC that represents a virtual network card
+> Logical component in a VPC that represents a virtual network card

 * The ENI can have the following attributes:
     * Primary private IPv4, one or more secondary IPv4
     * One Elastic IP (IPv4) per private IPv4